-The Denver campus provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The Denver location provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+As part of a network of locations across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.

 More than 500 students each year take a mix of in-seat and online classes to enhance the available options to students.

 Columbia College-Denver is located in the Denver Technological Center and has agreements with Community College of Aurora and Front Range Community College to allow students a seamless transition from an associate degree through a bachelor’s degree, and beyond, at Columbia College.